top of page

 Furthermore, you can also purchase music samples and sample packs that have already been made to a very high standard, So it could be argued that creating genres that use beats and electronic music has never been easier.

 Finally, there is now no barrier to entry as home studios are easy and cheap to build.
 All you need is a laptop, headphones and software which can be put together for less than £500.
+However, most people already have a laptop, most DAWs have a free trial (some are completely free) and most people have a set of earbuds which are sufficient to get started.

 bottom of page